Section 504: Identification, Evaluation, and Reevaluation Procedures

 When there is reason to suspect that a general education student has a disability and is in need of accommodations, modifications, and/or services in order to access the programs and activities offered by FCPS, a referral shall be made to the local screening committee (LSC) for review.

 Referrals can be made either orally or in writing; both types of referrals are documented on a Multipurpose Referral form (SS/SE-5).
-If parents make an oral referral, they should be asked if they want to complete SS/SE-5 or the principal or designee shall complete it on their behalf.
+If parents make an oral referral, they should be asked if they want to complete the Multipurpose Referral form or the principal or designee shall complete it on their behalf.

 If parents make a referral to a teacher, they should be directed to the principal or designee selected to receive referrals.
-Whether provided orally or in writing, the date the referral is received must be noted on SS/SE-5.
-Page two (SS/SE-5A) must be completed by the student’s classroom teacher, or other appropriate school staff member if the student has more than one teacher.
+Whether provided orally or in writing, the date the referral is received must be noted on the Multipurpose Referral form.
+Page two of the the Multipurpose Referral form (SS/SE-5A) must be completed by the student’s classroom teacher, or other appropriate school staff member if the student has more than one teacher.

 Local Screening Committee (LSC)

 The LSC must convene within ten business days following the receipt of a referral.
 The date the referral was received and the date on which the LSC convened are recorded on the Student Audit Trail (SS/SE-8).

 For all referrals, the LSC must consist of the following members, at a minimum:

 - Principal or designee

 - Special education teacher